michalporeba/cooking-with-python/README.md

 Extra things to consider:
 * How about allowing updates too?
 * Can you update the file so we don't have to re-enter the data every time we start the application?

+## Step 04

+Objective: Support multiple file types

+Let's make up another simple file format.
+For now, let's try to keep all the code in the same file for 'simplicity' (or rather to see how quickly things get out of hand).

+Things to consdier:
+* With multiple file formats it makes sense to expect multiple data files.
+How can we choose which one to open without changing the code?

+Extra things to consdier:
+* What if there is no data file?
+* If we wanted to offer the user choice of the recipes book to open, can we add a description rather than just showing the file names?